Product

 7. Look After Your Team

 Your products are only as good as your team.
+Employee retention refers to an organization's ability to keep its best talent engaged and committed, reducing costly turnover.
 This may not seem like the most obvious tactic in learning how to handle competition in business.
-However, you can keep your team productive by keeping them happy as well.
+However, you can also keep your team productive by keeping them happy.

 Helping your employees find happiness in their work will lead to dedication from employees – and this is where you can beat your competition.